spryker/spryker-docs/docs/ca/dev/environment-provisioning.md

 {% info_block warningBox "Mandatory information" %}

-Please note that all sections without the word "Optional" in their title are mandatory for the provisioning request to be processed.
+All the sections that aren't prefixed with *Optional* are mandatory for a provisioning request to be processed.

 {% endinfo_block %}